hpi-swa-lab/ExtremeProGaming-Godot/README.md

 - [Add Translations in Godot](https://www.youtube.com/watch?v=Lw-3Tnwv4Ds)

 ## Hosted Game
 The Game can be tested [here](https://hpi-swa-lab.github.io/ExtremeProGaming-Godot/).
+The game is automatically deployed with every push using the `index.html` export file in the repository.
+If you want to publish a new version, make sure to both **push your code changes and include a new export of the game**.
+Instructions for exporting the game can be found in the second half of [this tutorial](https://www.linkedin.com/pulse/use-github-actions-pages-host-your-godot-engine-game-timothy-cope-exyuc/).

 ## Godot Best Practises
 During my development process, I noticed and researched some techniques for Godot development.
 Of course, they aren't the holy grail, but they helped me during development.